 What are the best types of materials to look for?

 Shaw says that faux bouquets are largely made of materials derived from polyester, plastic, and silk.
 Beyond these materials (and if you're more DIY), you may want to consider combining crepe paper flowers with live greens.

 “With a book, some patience, a great pair of scissors, crepe paper, and floral wire, you can really make a beautiful arrangement and cut back on pricing,” Shaw says.
 “For example, live peonies can be expensive.
 If you combine crepe paper peonies with live seeded eucalyptus, sweetheart roses, and ruscus, you can get a beautiful look while cutting costs.”

 What are the pros and cons of an artificial bouquet?

-“On the upside, you don’t have to worry about the florals wilting, and you may save money,” Shaw said.
-But you have to be careful about the materials and make sure that the materials don't look too fake or plastic in person or in photographs.
+“On the upside, you don’t have to worry about the florals wilting, and you may save money,” Shaw explains.
+But you have to be careful about the materials and make sure that they don't look too fake or plastic in person or in photographs.